Do I Have to Be Permanently Disabled to Get Disability Benefits in Pennsylvania?

 Some claimants need more work credits than others to qualify.
 That is because the number of work credits you need depends on how old you were when you became disabled.
 While most SSDI applicants require at least 40 work credits, there are some exceptions for younger claimants.

 In addition to meeting age-appropriate standards for work credits, you must also meet the SSA’s income requirements for SSDI recipients.
-If, in 2018, you are earning more than $1,180 per month (or, if you are blind, more than $1,970 per month), the SSA considers you to be participating in “substantial gainful activity” (SGA), which means you do not meet the criteria for SSDI disability benefits.
+If, in 2022, you are earning more than $1,350 per month (or, if you are blind, more than $2,260 per month), the SSA considers you to be participating in “substantial gainful activity” (SGA), which means you do not meet the criteria for SSDI disability benefits.
 However, these limits only apply to money that you are earning specifically through work.
 Money that comes from other sources, such as investments or your spouse’s income, will not be counted against your monthly income limit.
-Keep in mind that income limits change yearly to account for inflation.
+Keep in mind that SSDI income limits in Pennsylvania change yearly to account for inflation.

 If you are severely disabled, have an adequate work history, and do not exceed the SSA’s monthly income thresholds, you may be eligible to receive SSDI benefits.
 Unfortunately, the SSDI application process can be difficult, and it is not uncommon for claims to be denied.
-The disability attorneys at Young, Marr & Associates have more than 30 years of experience helping disabled Pennsylvanians fight for SSDI benefits, and are here to help you with all aspects of the application process.
-Whether you have questions about filing a claim for the first time, need legal assistance because your disability claim was denied, or wish to submit a claim on behalf of your son or daughter, our experienced disability lawyers are ready to help.
+The Bucks County disability benefits lawyers at Young, Marr, Mallis & Associates have more than 30 years of experience helping disabled Pennsylvanians fight for SSDI benefits, and are here to help you with all aspects of the application process.
+Whether you have questions about filing a claim for the first time, need legal assistance because your disability claim was denied, or wish to submit a claim on behalf of your son or daughter, our experienced Berks County disability lawyers are ready to help.

 With offices throughout southeastern Pennsylvania, we serve clients in Philadelphia, Bucks County, Montgomery County, and beyond.
-For a free consultation about Social Security Disability Insurance in Pennsylvania, contact our SSDI lawyers online, or call Young, Marr & Associates at (215) 515-2954 today.
+For a free case review about Social Security Disability Insurance in Pennsylvania, contact our Pennsylvania SSDI lawyers.
+Call Young, Marr, Mallis & Associates at (215) 515-2954 today.